 Depending on the circumstances, you can collect these correspondences and store them somewhere safe.
 You can also start keeping detailed logs of conversations and include information on who is responsible for the bullying.
 This information might be helpful for approaching HR, and it may come in handy later should you decide to file a lawsuit.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help people fight back against workplace discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help people fight back against workplace discrimination.